 People need to be informed so they can make their best decisions for their purchase and/or sale of property.
 They also need someone to speak for them, and negotiate on their behalf.
 That is what I do.

 Home buying and selling is emotional.
 I get it.
 I have a family too.
-I have fallen in love with houses too.
-My heart has broken when I have sold houses, I have had honeymoons with other houses…then quickly realized maybe I was in love sparkle and shine, and should have worried more about location and floor plan.
-I also have sold a lot of houses over the years as an agent, and so I have experienced all of those emotions right along with my clients.
+I have fallen in love with homes too.
+My heart has broken when I have sold houses, I have had honeymoons with other houses…then quickly realized maybe I was in love with the sparkle and shine, and should have worried more about location and floor plan.
+I also have sold a lot of houses over the years as an agent, so I have experienced all of those emotions right along with my clients.
 I will try to keep emotions in the picture, with the facts.
 That actually may be one of my super powers.
 I know how to see it both as a professional, and as you, the buyer or the seller…so I will do all I can to help you make decisions with the facts and the knowledge, keeping your heart in mind.

 You won’t find me on the top producer lists.
 I choose to work with fewer clients so I can spend the time needed with each and every client, educating them and advocating for them.